-- Listened to classical music while working
+- Listen to classical music while working

-- Took yoga classes
+- Take yoga classes

-- Practiced Pranic breathing techniques everyday
+- Practice pranic breathing techniques

 Again, I am not a doctor and am not saying to stop taking your medicine or do what I did but this is personally what worked for me.
 Practicing all of this for about 2 months I am now able to not take my thyroid pills and will find out how my blood work is in about 2 weeks but feel completely fine and now have my period!
 (Who would have thought that having a period would make someone SO happy)